 This MD&A contains "forward-looking information" and "forward-looking statements" within the meaning of applicable Canadian securities laws and United States securities laws ("forward-looking statements").
 All statements, other than statements of historical fact, made by the Company that address activities, events or developments that the Company expects or anticipates will or may occur in the future are forward-looking statements.
 Forward-looking statements are often identified by words such as "may", "would", "could", "should", "will", "intend", "plan", "seek", anticipate", "believe", "estimate", "expect" or similar words and expressions.
-Examples of forward-looking statements include, among others, statements relating to information set out in this MD&A under the headings "Outlook and Growth Strategy", "Projected Revenue Guidance", "COVID-19 Strategy", "Working Capital and Liquidity Outlook", and "Subsequent Events" and statements and information regarding: the effects of the novel coronavirus ("COVID-19") on the Company's operations and financial condition; future financial position and results of operations, strategies, plans, objectives, goals and targets; future developments in the markets where the Company participates or is seeking to participate; the timing of and closing of the acquisition of an additional 29.9% interest in FGW (as defined herein); the potential divestiture of the Terpene Station Dispensary (as defined herein) in Eugene, Oregon; potential future legalization of adult-use and/or medical cannabis under United States federal law; expectations of market size and growth in the United States ("U.S.") and the states in which the Company operates; expectations regarding the Company's position in the California cannabis sector following the Mergers (as defined herein); expectations of improved efficiencies, financial flexibility, future product offerings and integration opportunities; comparisons of the Company to other cannabis issuers in California; the ability of the board of directors of the Company (the "Board") to oversee the Company's business strategy following completion of the Urbn Leaf Acquisition (as defined herein) and the Loudpack Acquisition (as defined herein) and safeguard the interests of all shareholders and preserve and enhance shareholder value; expectations regarding the evolution of the regulatory landscape for cannabis and cannabis derivative products; the competitive conditions of the cannabis industry and the competitive and business strategies of the Company following completion of the Urbn Leaf Acquisition and Loudpack Acquisition; expectations that increased scale and vertical integration will drive margin expansion; and, expectations for other economic, business, regulatory and/or competitive factors related to the Company or the cannabis industry generally and other events or conditions that may occur in the future.
+Examples of forward-looking statements include, among others, statements relating to information set out in this MD&A under the headings "Outlook and Growth Strategy", "Projected Revenue Guidance", "COVID-19 Strategy", "Working Capital and Liquidity Outlook", and "Subsequent Events" and statements and information regarding: the effects of the novel coronavirus ("COVID-19") on the Company's operations and financial condition; future financial position and results of operations, strategies, plans, objectives, goals and targets; future developments in the markets where the Company participates or is seeking to participate; the timing of and closing of an additional 50.1% interest in FGW (as defined herein) through conversion of the FGW Note (as defined herein); the timing of and closing of the acquisition of an additional 29.9% interest in FGW; the potential divestiture of the Terpene Station Dispensary (as defined herein) in Eugene, Oregon; potential future legalization of adult-use and/or medical cannabis under United States federal law; expectations of market size and growth in the United States ("U.S.") and the states in which the Company operates; expectations regarding the Company's position in the California cannabis sector following the Loudpack Acquisition (as defined herein); expectations of improved efficiencies, financial flexibility, future product offerings and integration opportunities; comparisons of the Company to other cannabis issuers in California; the ability of the board of directors of the Company (the "Board") to oversee the Company's business strategy following completion of the Loudpack Acquisition and safeguard the interests of all shareholders and preserve and enhance shareholder value; expectations regarding the evolution of the regulatory landscape for cannabis and cannabis derivative products; the competitive conditions of the cannabis industry and the competitive and business strategies of the Company following completion of the Loudpack Acquisition; expectations that increased scale and vertical integration will drive margin expansion; and, expectations for other economic, business, regulatory and/or competitive factors related to the Company or the cannabis industry generally and other events or conditions that may occur in the future.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based on management's current beliefs, expectations or assumptions regarding the future of the business, future plans and strategies, operational results and other future conditions of the Company.
-Although the Company believes that the expectations, estimates, and projections reflected in such forwardlooking statements are reasonable, such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance, or achievements to differ materially from those suggested by the forward-looking statements.
+Although the Company believes that the expectations, estimates, and projections reflected in such forward-looking statements are reasonable, such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance, or achievements to differ materially from those suggested by the forward-looking statements.
 Accordingly, actual results could differ materially from those expressed or implied in the forward-looking statements.
 On this basis, readers are cautioned not to place undue reliance on such forward-looking statements.